Our Species

 California Condor

 The colossal 10-foot wingspan of the qú’nes (condor) once shadowed the sheer walls of Hells Canyon, North America’s deepest gorge and a sacred part of the Nez Perce homeland.
 The California condor (Gymnogyps californianus), now Critically Endangered, has been absent here for more than a century.
-The Nez Perce Tribe’s Wildlife Division, with support from the Colossal Foundation’s Species Reintroduction Fund, is leading an effort to bring the world’s largest bird back to their ancestral homeland, reviving both an ecological cornerstone and a cultural touchstone.
+The Nez Perce Tribe’s Wildlife Division, with support from the Colossal Foundation’s Species Reintroduction Fund, is leading an effort to bring North America's largest land bird back to their ancestral homeland, reviving both an ecological cornerstone and a cultural touchstone.

 Learn More